markNZed/TaskFlow/infra/docker/README.md

 * `use taskflow`
 * `show collections`
 * `db.tasks.find({"current.user.id": {"$regex": "mark"}})`

+There is a meta version which shares MongoDB and Redis, all the other ports increase by 1000:

+* 4000 React serving the React Processor app and the React dev server for live updates (path /ws)
+* 6000 NodeJS Task Processor
+* 6001 Task Hub
+* 6002 RxJS Task Processor
+* 6003 RxJS Task Hub Coprocessor
+* 10229 Task Hub node debug
+* 10230 NodeJS Task Processor node debug
+* 10231 RxJS Task Processor node debug
+* 10232 RxJS Task Hub Coprocessor node debug

+The meta version resides in `/meta`

 ## Prod
 Eventually this will capture how to deploy T@skFlow in a "production" environment.